Marie-Burns22/food-js/README.md

 * Improve styling to increase readability and engagement.
 * Refactor scope methods to accept params instead of hard coding.
 * Replace seed data with real data.
+* Display emissions data on food index with javascript.
+The original app used a grid to display the emissions data for each food, but more code needs to be added to display the same information using javascript.

 ## Status
 Project is: functional, but data is not accurate.